NigridsVa/download-pixiv-illustration/README.md

 The downloaded pictures will be stored in the directory, where `dpi` is currently executed from.

+## Options

+    -v, --verbose  Makes dpi verbose during the operation.
+Useful for debugging and seeing what's going on "under the hood".

 ## Background

 Before Pixiv changed their illustration pages to require JavaScript to show